 Defense Acquisition Regulations System, Department of Defense (DoD).

-DoD is proposing to amend the Defense Federal Acquisition Regulation Supplement (DFARS) to remove a clause that is no longer necessary.
+DoD is issuing a final rule amending the Defense Federal Acquisition Regulation Supplement (DFARS) to remove a clause that is no longer necessary.

 Start Further Info

 DoD published a proposed rule in the Federal Register at 85 FR 34576 on June 5, 2020, to remove the DFARS clause 252.239-7006, Tariff Information, from the DFARS as the clause is no longer necessary.
 No public comments were received in response to the proposed rule.
 No changes were made to the rule, as proposed.

 II.
 Applicability To Contracts At or Below the Simplified Acquisition Threshold and for Commercial Items, Including Commercially Available Off-The-Shelf Items